-Key words: Rice, Diversity, Advanced breeding lines
+Key words: Rice, Diversity, Advanced breeding lines, Economic traits

 1. INTRODUCTION

-Rice (Oryza sativa L.) is an annual cereal that belongs to the family Poaceae (Graminae).
+Rice (Oryza sativa L.) is an annual cereal crop that belongs to the family Poaceae genius Graminae.
 It is recognized as a "millennium crop" due to its pivotal role in feeding millions of people worldwide.
 Due to the population explosion, the necessity for rice will continue to increase soon.
 For this reason, rice breeders sought to increase rice productivity to meet food security needs Song [1].
 In addition, it also contributes to the national economy.
 It is estimated that the need for rice is expected to be 125 to 130 million tonnes by 2025, which can be met only by enhancing productivity Mishra [2].

 Rice production historically has been known to be influenced by a variety of environmental and socio-economic aspects that vary considerably from location to location.
 It is being grown under diversified ecosystems viz., irrigated lowland and upland, rainfed lowland and upland and deep water / floating ecosystems.
 Rice crop receive their water mainly from rain; however, diverted water sources such as streams or swollen rivers are used in some places.
-For half of the growing season or longer, standing water covers rice fields to a depth of 50 cm Anonymous [3].
+For half of the growing season, standing water covers rice fields to a depth of 50 cm Anonymous [3].
 Another advantage is that it is easy to irrigate rice crop grown on wetlands.
 Furthermore, the soil on lowlands is more fertile than the soil on uplands.
 Therefore, it is advantageous to grow rice on wetlands where water can easily be collected.

-Advanced breeding lines, comprising predominantly homozygous lines with some heterozygous ones, stem from crossing diverse parents to harness valuable gene combinations, offering breeders a selection pool for optimal lines.
+Advanced breeding lines, comprising predominantly homozygous lines with some heterozygous lines that come from crossing diverse parents to harness valuable gene combinations.
 These lines serve as crucial repositories of genetic diversity, vital for developing high-yielding rice varieties and hybrids.
-Yield improvement stands as the central goal in rice breeding initiatives, underscoring the significance of these advanced breeding lines in achieving breeding objectives.
+Yield improvement along with other important traits is main objective in rice breeding initiatives, underscoring the significance of these advanced breeding lines in achieving breeding objectives

+Genetic divergence is the total number of genetic characteristics in the genetic makeup of a species.
+It serves as a base for various populations to adapt to changing environments.
 Top of Form

-Genetic diversity is a crucial in crop improvement programme, as it aids in the development of superior recombinants Manonmani and Fazlullah Khan [4].
-Genetic divergence amongst the genotypes plays an indispensable role in selecting parents having broader variability for different characters Nayak and Reddy [5].
-Genetic divergence is the total number of genetic characteristics in the genetic makeup of a species.
-It serves as a base for various populations to adapt to changing environments. knowledge on the magnitude and nature of genetic divergence would assist plant breeder in choosing the right parents for the breeding program.
-The D2 technique based on multi-variate analysis developed by Mahalanobis [6] was a potent tool in quantifying degree of divergence in germplasm.
-The intent of this experiment is to explore the variability, heritability and diversity of rice advanced breeding lines in order to augment the utilization of rice genetic resources.
+ItII The D2 technique based on multi-variate analysis developed by Mahalanobis [6] was a potent tool in quantifying degree of divergence in germplasm.
+It is a crucial in crop improvement programme, as it aids in the development of superior recombinants Manonmani and Fazlullah Khan [4].
+Genetic divergence amongst the genotypes plays an indispensable role in selecting parents having broader variability for different characters Nayak and Reddy [5].. knowledge on the magnitude and nature of genetic divergence would assist plant breeder in choosing the right parents for the breeding program.
+Therefore the objective of this experiment is to explore the variability, heritability and diversity of rice advanced breeding lines in order to augment the utilization of rice genetic resources.

 2. MATERIAL AND METHODS